Dr-xy/Passion-Driven-UBI/README.md

 ## 💡 A Note from the Author

-> **"I proposed this project, but I have absolutely no engineering background.
+> **I proposed this project, but I have absolutely no engineering background.
 If anyone build this, please tell me.
-I hope to be the earliest participant in this system."**
+I hope to be the earliest participant in this system.**
->
+> **And welcome to discuss**

 ---